-Water Heater Flush & Safety Inspection
+Water Heater Flushing & Safety Inspection Service

-Water heater manufacturers recommend that a water heater tank flush be performed annually.
+Water heater manufacturers recommend that a hot water heater flush service be performed annually.
 In some cases, failure to properly maintain your water heater can result in a voided warranty.
 Failure to flush your water heater regularly can result in large deposits of sediment build up, which could lead to poor water quality higher energy bills and premature water heater failure.

 Yes, you need to flush your standard tank water heater on a regular basis.
 All water has some amount of mineral that can accumulate in a tank.
 Therefore, flushing a water heater helps to:

 - Remove sediments that can build up and harden.